 There have been injuries due to vaping product malfunctions, including explosions and fires.
 For more information on product safety requirements, and how to protect yourself, read about vaping product, safety and regulation.

+It’s common for people to use both cigarettes and vapes—this is called dual use.
 Using both cigarettes and vaping products at the same time can increase the negative health consequences compared to using either product alone.
 Research has found that vaping increases the risk of developing chronic pulmonary diseases including asthma and emphysema by 30%, and dual use triples this risk.
-Dual use also increases your risk of stroke compared to use only cigarettes or only e-cigarettes.
+Dual use also increases your risk of stroke compared to using only cigarettes or only e-cigarettes.